ParchmentMC/Website/docs/review.md

   conversations and no change requesting reviews.
 One (1) approving review must be from a member of the reviewers subteam.

-    - If all review comments of a change requesting review from a member of the reviewers subteam have been resolved, and more than five (5) days have passed since the resolution of these review comments, then the review may be dismissed as being outdated.
+    - If all review comments of a change requesting review from a member of the mappings team have been resolved, and more than five (5) days have passed since the resolution of these review comments, then the review may be dismissed as being outdated.